QCrBox/QCrBox/docs/tutorials/wrap_python_command.md

 Again while the required and optional entries determine what is copied from our evaluation (here the database lookup), the invalidated entries will exclude entries from the input cif.
 The remaining entries from both files are then merged and output in the location of `output_cif_path`.

-## Developing the Python Glue Code for Our Merge Command.
+## Developing the Python Glue Code for Our Merge Command

 We will now modify the `configure_cod_check_tutorial.py` file to add the new functionality.
 We will use more functionality from both QCrBoxtools and our COD module.
 Our import section should now look like this: